kyle-ilantzis/pl-sql-client/README.md

 # Pretty Legendary SQL Client

-Pretty Legendary SQL Client is graphical SQL client that allow you to query multiple database at once.
+Pretty Legendary SQL Client is graphical SQL client that allows you to query multiple databases at once.

-Once your connection to database are configured, the software will take care to send asked query to all configured connection and display the result.
+Once connections to databases have been configured, [pl-sql-client]() sends a query to all configured connections and displays the results.

-That software will help you retrieves and compare quickly your data between various schema in your infrastructure.
+[pl-sql-client]() will help you retrieve and compare your data quickly between various schemas in your infrastructure.

 ![Executing query](doc/pictures/query.png)